Last Updated on by

 The Medicare Advantage Open Enrollment Period runs annually between January 1st and March 31st.
+But, there are plenty of Medicare Advantage Enrollment Periods you should understand.

 During this window, a current Medicare Advantage enrollee can do one of two things: